Brimstone (Parker novel)

 Brimstone is a 2009 Western novel by Robert B. Parker.
 It is the third novel featuring Everett Hitch and Virgil Cole and it follows the events of Appaloosa and Resolution.

+Plot

+Freelance gunslingers for hire Virgil Cole and Everett Hitch ride into yet another town and treat it to another baptism of fire.

+Critical reception

+Kirkus Reviews said "No surprises, but provides some excellent evidence for anyone who wants to argue that Spenser’s creator has been writing nothing but westerns for 35 years."